salesforce/bazel-eclipse/docs/dev/dev_guide.md

 In addition to the installation steps above, you need to install the **Eclipse SDK** which is more than just the typical Java IDE download that you normally use.
-The SDK includes the [Plugin Development Environment](http://www.eclipse.org/pde/) The correct version to use is tracked in our build toolchain [here](../../tools/eclipse_jars).
+The SDK includes the [Plugin Development Environment](http://www.eclipse.org/pde/)

 - [Download the Eclipse SDK](http://download.eclipse.org/eclipse/downloads/)